BonJovi1/bonjovi1.github.io/_news/announcement_2.md

 inline: true
 ---

-Excited to intern at Siemens Corporate Research in Bengaluru!
+Excited to intern at Siemens Technology in Bangalore!

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.